 2. Kiwi Puree In Combinations

 Kiwifruit can be slightly acidic, so trying it in combination with pureed banana is a good idea to feed it to your baby for the first time.
-This will help in developing the taste, and your child would want to have more of it.
-You may also try kiwi puree combinations with apple or pear puree.
+This will help in developing the taste, and your toddler would want to have more of it.
+You may also try kiwi puree combinations with apple, pear, or other fruit purees for kids.
 Your baby would love the combination of apple, kiwi, and pear.

 You Need: